Car Battery Dead?

 If you’ve been a driver for a while, you’ve likely seen how harsh winter weather can take a toll on your car battery.
 Maybe you were in a rush to get to work or had returned to your car after a long day to find your battery dead and your engine unable to start.
 Situations like these can occur to anyone at any time, and knowing how to boost your car can help you get back on the road faster than waiting for CAA to arrive.
+Keep reading to learn on how to safely boost your car.

 To successfully boost your car, you’ll need a few items – jump cables, a friendly stranger, and a donor car.
 Finding a kind individual to help you boost your car is much easier to find than jumper cables in the middle of an emergency, so make sure to keep these in your trunk at all times.
 You never know when you may need them!